|A Blizzard of Problems|

 Strap on your protective helmets my friends.
 The chaos is about to start.

-One of the reasons many organizations "punt" on 2nd down in the game of lean is because if you are doing it right, and not just striping your floors or certifying people, get ready for a tsunami of problems.
+One of the reasons many organizations "punt" on 2nd down in the game of lean is because if you are doing it right, and not just striping your floors or certifying people, get ready for a blizzard of problems.

 The 4 tenets of the Toyota Production System are (P4):

 - Make decisions based on a long term philosophy/purpose, sometimes even at the expense of short-term goals.

 - The right process will produce the right results.

 - Make problems visible and the curriculum for your learning organization.

 Kaizen first, right?
 A good way to start is to solicit some employee suggestions by showing up at GEMBA, asking questions, etc. The problem is, if you do this well, get ready for an avalanche of suggestions from every corner of your business.
 The only reason you didn't get them before is because they didn't think you listened or cared.
 Soon your A3 board will be an avalanche of problems that you didn't know existed.
 People will go after them, for sure.
 But lots more will percolate to the surface.
 Think you want to work toward flow, eh?

 Let's next turn our attention to heijunka, the cute little idea that we will work to level load our customer demand.
 Like a drum beat.
 Takt.
 Every day will become like the last, every hour the same.
 Suddenly machine down time, absentee-ism, tardiness and other things we lived with suddenly stop the presses.
 A whole blizzard of little toothaches start popping up.
 If you haven't gotten an improvement kata going (A3), have fun laying in bed with your head swimming in problems.